AdobeDocs/campaign.de-DE/help/v8/start/delivery-best-practices.md

 >[!NOTE]
 >
->Most of these steps can only be performed by an expert user.-->
+>Most of these steps can only be performed by an expert user.
+-->

 #### Typologien verwenden